Mirjax2000/chat-app/README.md

-# Frontend Mentor - Meet landing page
+# Frontend Mentor - Chat app

-This is a solution to the [Four-card-feature](https://www.frontendmentor.io/learning-paths/building-responsive-layouts--z1qCXVqkD/steps/65fb1e422f40450f91fe67e3/challenge/start).
+This is a solution to the [Four-card-feature](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents